How to Apply

 7. Application Fee, ($0.00 Free)

 In addition, all students must submit GRE scores sent directly to the School of Architecture by the Educational Testing Service (ETS).
 The GMAT is acceptable for the MSRED program only.
 TOEFL scores are required for non-native English speakers.
 If a student holds a bachelor’s degree from a U.S. college or university, the TOEFL is not required.
-Refere to the minimum test scores section below for details.
+Refer to the minimum test scores section below for details.

 We will not process an application until it is complete.
 All application materials should be mailed in one envelope (9 x 12 in.) to: Tulane University, School of Architecture, Graduate Program Director, 6823 St. Charles Ave., New Orleans, LA, 70118.
-Any questions about the status of you application material should be directed to Tabitha Penton in the School of Architecture.
+Any questions about the status of your application material should be directed to Tabitha Penton in the School of Architecture.
 You will receive an email confirming the receipt of your application.
 When you submit an email, please include your full name in the subject line.

 A portfolio is a collection of creative work intended to demonstrate your aptitude for critical and creative thinking.
 This can come in many forms.
-Photographic reproductions of your artwork (sketches, drawings, paintings, pottery, sculpture, photographic essays etc.) as well as writing samples (prose, poetry, published writings, illustrated reports, etc.) are accepted as evidence of your interest and experience in aesthetic matters.
+Photographic reproductions of your artwork (sketches, drawings, paintings, pottery, sculpture, photographic essays etc.), as well as writing samples (prose, poetry, published writings, illustrated reports, etc.), are accepted as evidence of your interest and experience in aesthetic matters.
 We encourage you to think freely about the manner in which they may meet this application requirement.
 Clearly present evidence of your own creative work.
 Indicate where collaborative work has been included.

 While we would like to encourage you to ask us as many questions as you’d like with regards to your application, we cannot review your portfolio before it is submitted to us.
 Portfolios for the MPS degree program are optional and their contents need not necessarily display drafting and design skills.
 Please read the online application instructions for more information about portfolio requirements.
 NOTE: Portfolios are not required for the MSRED program.